 The DSCP submenu is much like the 802.1p submenu except there are many more DSCP priorities to choose from and they are all assigned to the lowest-priority queue, 0.
 For each DSCP priority, the user can change the value of the queue to between 0 and 3.
 See Figure 3 for more information:

-Figure 94: DSCP
+Figure 72: DSCP

-After changing any values on this page, click on the Submit button to allow them to take effect.
+If the user changes any values on this page, clicking on the Submit button allows them to take effect.

 DSCP Submenu - CLI Interface